Skshee/cryptonite_taskphase_Suvan/AdventOfCyber24'/Day1.md

 And there, I found out that M.M's real name is `Mayor Malware`.

 4.
-Lastly I needed to find out the number of commits on the Github repo where the issue was raised.
+Finally I needed to find out the number of commits on the Github repo where the issue was raised.

 I had already found the conversationg b/w M.M and Bloatware where the issue was raised and opened that server which was `CryptoWallet-Search`.